 "It is, at any rate, clear that such a simple utterance of hope in prayer, like the Shalom (peace) of Jewish, and the Requiescat or Refrigerium of early Christian epitaphs, and the like prayers in early liturgies, though they sanction the natural outpouring of affectionate yearnings, are as far as possible from the full-blown Romish theory of purgatory."

 Onesiphorus received complete forgiveness of sins at the moment of his conversion.
 If he was dead when Paul wrote 2 Timothy, then his fate was already sealed.
 No amount of prayers could possibly alter or help his eternal destiny.
-Paul was neither praying to Onesiphorus nor supporting the idea of anybody else doing such.
+Paul was neither praying to him nor supporting the idea of anybody else doing such.
+He was not praying that Onesiphorus would be released from purgatory or anything in those lines.